HL7/smart-web-messaging/input/pagecontent/smart-web-messaging.md

 }, ehrOrigin);
 ```

-Assuming the delete operation completed, the EHR could respon with:
+Assuming the delete operation completed, the EHR could respond with:

 ```js
 // From EHR -> app